akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 And if you want to have a look at history, a new version is created in `History` tab each time the user changes the asset order.
 :::

-### Better assets display
+### Assets display

 If you have assets linked to your products, you can have a **large display of those assets** clicking on their thumbnails.
+It is possible to preview images (.png, .jpeg, .tif, .svg, ...), PDF and Youtube videos!

 ![preview](../img/preview.jpg)